Why is climate change important for investors?

-Climate change is, and always has been, distinctly financial in nature, presenting risks and opportunities for business.
+Climate change is distinctly financial in nature, presenting risks and opportunities for business.
 There are physical risks and opportunities, associated with rising mean global temperatures, rising sea levels and increased severity of extreme weather events, and transitional risks and opportunities as the economy adjusts to a lower carbon future.

-Because of this, ACSI has been engaging companies on climate change risks and opportunities for over a decade.
-ACSI members are universal, long-term investors which means they are invested right across the economy.
-Being invested across the economy means members’ investments will increasingly be impacted by climate change in a way that cannot be diversified away.
-Long-term investors want to see an orderly transition to a low-carbon economy to reduce the impact – both the impact on the economy as well as affected communities.
+Because of this, ACSI has been engaging companies on climate change for over a decade.
+ACSI members are universal, long-term investors managing more than $1 trillion in diverse, long-term investments across the economy.
+This means members’ investments will increasingly be impacted by climate change in a way that cannot be diversified away.
+Long-term investors want to see an orderly transition to a low-carbon economy to reduce the impact on the economy and affected communities.